4

 ...Help...

-Getting on 501kHz
+Getting on 501kHz (or soon, 472kHz)

 When it comes to aerials, anything that works well on topband should do the trick but the aerial must be well insulated to maintain a high Q. Have a look at ON7YD's aerials page for lots of useful info.
 It's was written for 136kHz but the principles hold good for 500.

 The earth could just be the water-pipes plus a few radials or as many as you can muster, it does make a difference.
 You will need to build an ATU.
 Coil efficiency is not all that important as the power levels are low and you can easily compensate for coil losses by turning up the TX a little.
-Usually you will need about 200-300uH.
+Usually you will need about 100-300uH.
 The circuit of my tuner is shown here, you will notice there is no tuning capacitor.
 The system is tuned with a variable inductor, or variometer.
 There are two reasons for this, one is that you need to get your ATU outside so that you don't lower the Q by running the aerial wire into the house, and high-voltage capacitors don't like getting damp.
 The other is that the voltage, even with a few Watts, will be quite high on the - electrically short - aerial and you would need a very good capacitor.

 circuit of the ATU